 Want to stay up to date with our latest blog posts?
 Follow us on Facebook!

-Plus, don’t forget to download our FREE Professional’s Complete Guide to Success to help you easily manage your continuing education credits and licensing.
-Click the link below to get yours today.
+Don’t forget to subscribe for continuing education discounts!
+We’ll help you easily manage your continuing education credits and licensing.
+Click the link here to subscribe today.

 https://www.gatesnotes.com/, http://www.winstonchurchill.org/, https://www.britannica.com/biography/Wolfgang-Amadeus-Mozart, http://www.historyofmacedonia.org/AncientMacedonia/AlexandertheGreat.html, http://brainmadesimple.com/memory/facts.html , https://blog.synap.ac/10-surprising-facts-about-your-memory/#.WN2UM4jyvIU, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2657600/, https://www.brainhq.com/brain-resources/memory/types-of-memory, https://www.supermemo.com/english/2vm.htm, http://www.popsci.com/human-brain-could-store-10-times-more-memories-than-previously-thought, https://blog.synap.ac/10-surprising-facts-about-your-memory/#.WN2UyojyvIU, http://www.livescience.com/44940-strange-facts-about-memory.html, http://www.lifehack.org/articles/productivity/9-facts-about-your-memory-that-you-wont-believe-you-didnt-know.html, , https://www.verywell.com/facts-about-memory-2795359, https://www.psychologytoday.com/blog/creating-in-flow/201103/7-surprising-facts-about-remembering, https://www.bustle.com/articles/112446-6-surprising-facts-about-the-human-brain, http://discovermagazine.com/2007/brain/if-i-only-had-a-brain, http://www.huffingtonpost.com/2014/11/06/brain-fun-facts-list_n_5597311.html, , http://www.livescience.com/12916-10-facts-human-brain.html, https://www.psychologytoday.com/blog/long-fuse-big-bang/201509/five-weird-facts-about-the-brain-you-didnt-know